thomasrooth/thomasrooth.github.io/_posts/2023-05-16-First Classifier!.md

 I just finished writing my first classifier in a Jupyter Notebook using fastai based on the example provided in the 'Is it a bird?' lesson.
 It was surprisingly simple!
 My task was to adapt the classifer so that it could identify 10 differnet animals.

 I chose the following animals:

+{% include info.html text="I selected these animals as they are distinct from each other to make classification easier." %}

 1. cat
 2. eagle
 3. turtle